CoolProp/Dockerfiles/README.md

 ## Installing Proprietary Software

 The prerequisites to build the open-source wrappers are all combined in the `coolprop/slavelinuxopen` image.
-The `slavelinuxopen` folder contains files and instructions to build an image including the proprietary software like MATLAB and alike.
+The `slavelinuxfull` folder contains files and instructions to build an image including the proprietary software like MATLAB and alike.
 These images have to be built *locally* since the contain sofyware that requires specific licenses.
+You can also install the software *after* the image has been launched for the first time using the `docker exec -it` commands.

 ## Additional Information